On the allocation of multiple divisible assets to players with different utilities: Extension to assets

-Here, $p$ cane found in a binary search.
-Now, the exact water level $L$ has to be above $L_{p-1}+y$, but below the next level $L_{p}$.
-All players with an index greater than $p-1$ will share the extra utility equally, and $y$ is the solution to the following linear programming problem
+Here, $p$ can be found by a binary search.
+The exact water level $L$ has to be above $L_{p}+y$, but below the next level $L_{p+1}$.
+All players with an index greater than $p$ will share the extra utility equally, and $y$ is the result of the following linear programming problem